ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

 **Detector, Area (2D):** Also referred to as area detector.
 Similar to the 1D but with both vertical and horizontal position sensitivity.
 Note pixels may not be uniform in horizontal/vertical size.

 **Downstream**: Further from the source of the neutron beam relative to a given point

+**Driver:** part of the reflectometry server that interacts with the motor PVs relating to a given component.
+Handles simple reads and writes via a `PV Wrapper`, as well as some more complex logic such as engineering corrections, move synchronization and translating parking toggles into concrete positions (aka Composite Driver, Ioc Driver)

 ## E